 Telegram spokespersons have filed another petition with a New York court (the United States District Court for the Southern District of New York) to overturn the lawsuit initiated by the SEC against the company.
 The lawyers indicated in the text of the document that the regulator’s accusations hold no merit, since Gram tokens are not classified as tokenized securities.

-Telegram insists that the ICO held in the summer of 2018 is legal, and most of the money raised has been directed to the development of the TON platform.
+Telegram insists that the ICO held in the spring of 2018 is legal, and most of the money raised has been directed to the development of the TON platform.
 The company’s lawyers don’t deny that the tokens sold were not actually issued, but when this happens, Gram will become a cryptocurrency, not a security.

 The petition filed led the SEC to claim that the term ‘cryptocurrency’ does not allow issuers of securities to evade US law.
 The regulator’s representatives stated the following: